-Wilderness areas are wild places where one can retreat from civilization, reconnect with the Earth, and find healing, and significance.
+Wilderness areas are wild places where one can retreat from civilization, reconnect with earth, and find healing and significance.
 In wilderness areas, the ecosystem is in a natural state and human impact is minimal.

 The United States was the first country in the world to define and designate wilderness areas through law.
 In 1964, our nation’s leaders formally acknowledged the immediate and lasting benefits of wild places to the human spirit and fabric of our nation: in a nearly unanimous vote, Congress enacted The Wilderness Act, which permanently protected some of the most natural and undisturbed places in America.

 In designated Wilderness Areas, legal protections prevent human interference with the natural functioning of the ecosystem.
 This means that wildlife habitats are preserved, as well as opportunities for us to experience the land in a pristine state.

 In 1982, nearly 9,000 acres of the northern half of the island were designated a Wilderness Area by Congress, making it one of the largest barrier island Wilderness Areas in the country.

 In addition, over 11,000 acres were designated as ‘potential wilderness’ which, legally, must be managed in the same manner as the Wilderness Area.

 The wilderness includes saltwater marshes, old-growth maritime forests, and towering sand dunes where endangered sea turtles and shorebirds nest.